home-assistant/developers.home-assistant/docs/hassio_addon_presentation.md

 ## Ingress

 Ingress allow users to access the add-on web interface via the Home Assistant UI.
-Authentication is handled by Home Assistanto, so neither the user nor the add-on developer will need to care about the security or port forwarding.
+Authentication is handled by Home Assistant, so neither the user nor the add-on developer will need to care about the security or port forwarding.
 Users love this feature, however it is not every time simple to implement for the add-on developer.

 To add Ingress support, follow the following steps:
 - The add-on will need to provide the web interface on port `8099`.
 Make sure that the add-on accepts only connections from `172.30.32.2` on that port and that the connections are treated as authenticated.